travelaudience/data-engineering-challenge/README.md

 # Data Engineering Challenge

-## Objective
+## Context

 We have a list of tracking signals containing the approximate geo-location of users on internet.
-To help us show them the right ads, we want to know which airport they are closest to.
+To help us show the right ads to the right users, we want to know the nearest airport for each user.

-## Data-sets
+## Datasets

-You will be provided with two sample data-sets to consume:
+You are provided with two sample datasets:

 * `optd-airports-sample.csv.gz` - A simplified version of a data set from Open Travel Data, containing geo-coordinates of major airports: